-Many Catholics treasure the sacrament of Reconciliation, because it restores peace of mind and soul, and ensures harmony with God — the state of grace — lost by mortal sin.
+Many Catholics treasure the Confession, because it concedes spiritual peace to the penitent mind and soul and restores ensures harmony with God — the state of grace — lost by mortal sin.
 Catholics are not seeking the sacrament, though many priests believe the peace of Reconciliation would diminish the number of visits to psychoanalysts and psychiatrists.
-Catholics in the state of grace should receive the sacrament for pardon of venial sins and concession of additional graces.
+Catholics in the state of grace should receive the sacrament for pardon of venial sins and additional graces.

 Penance comprises four parts:

 •Contrition means we are sorry for our sins, and we intend to behave better.

 •Confession is the act of stating our sins to a priest.
 It is always required with mortal sins, and it is a good and pious practice with venial sins.

 •Satisfaction or penance consists of prayers or actions the confessor assigns us to show our sorrow, and to make some amends for our actions.

 •Absolution — the words Jesus Christ speaks through the priest — to free us from sin.